 • Enlarging students’ cache of real-world skills, complemented by gaining a network of strong professional connections, addresses local employers’ needs for a highly-qualified workforce.
 It also enables New Hampshire natives to stay and live in New Hampshire—a benefit both for students and regional economic development.

-For additional information about supporting this new initiative through a philanthropic investment or bequest, please contact Vice President of University Advancement Paula Lee Hobson, firstname.lastname@example.org, (603) 535-2901 or Director of Development John Scheinman, email@example.com, (603) 535-2805.
+For additional information about supporting this new initiative through a philanthropic investment or bequest, please contact Vice President for University Advancement Paula Lee Hobson, email@example.com, (603) 535-2901, or Director of Development John Scheinman ’20P, firstname.lastname@example.org, (603) 535-2805.